restorecommerce/resource-srv/README.md

 - implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/blob/master/command-interface.md) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the io.restorecommerce.command topic).
 - database access, which is abstracted by the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface)
 - stores the offset values for Kafka topics at regular intervals to [Redis](https://redis.io/).

-## Redis

-[Redis](https://redis.io/) can optionally be integrated with this microservice to automatically generate specific fields in each resource.
-Such autogeneration feature currently includes timestamps and sequential counters.
-The latter one is particularly useful for fields like customer or item numbers, which can have a type of sequential logic and can be read and written efficiently with Redis.
-These operations can be enabled by simply specifying the fields and their "strategies" in the configuration files.

 ## Usage